PhamNguyen18/Conway/README.md

 game.print_delay_ = 0.25;
 ```

-### Visulation (Documentaiton in progress)
+### Visulation (Documentation in progress)
-Games of life can be viewed in termainal by setting `print_to_console` to `true` in your main game file.
+Games of life can be viewed in terminal by setting `print_to_console_` to `true` in your main game file.
 More pleasing visuals can be created by using the provided `visualize.py` module.
 First, a file must be created that saves each generation of cells as the game evolves.
 This can be done by setting the following in your game file:

 ```
 game.write_to_file();
 ```
-This will generation a TXT file (default name is game_out.txt) that can be used by the module.
-A video can be generated quick by simply running the module in the command line:
+This will generate a TXT file (default name is game_out.txt) that can be used by the module.
+A video can be made by simply running the module in the command line:

 ```
 python visualize.py